carpeliam/at-journal-2024/src/entries/at-day-104-smarts-mountain-fire-warden-s-cabin-to-wachipauka-pond.md

 ---
 Felt pretty meh most of today.
 Saw the sunrise, but then went back to sleep, then needed to use the privy (with a broken door!), so got a late start, and just felt sluggish.
-Then with just a few miles left to go, I saw that you can camp at this pond, and it s beautiful!
+Then with just a few miles left to go, I saw that you can camp at this pond, and it's beautiful!
 Mood lifted.